Skip to Content Skip to Navigation

 1. Secondary hyperhidrosis is when the hyperhidrosis is caused by a medical condition or use of a medication.

-Craniofacial hyperhidrosis, or excessive facial sweating, is caused by overstimulation of the eccrine glands.
+Craniofacial hyperhidrosis is caused by overstimulation of the eccrine glands.
 The eccrine glands are responsible for producing sweat.

 In most cases this doesn’t have any specific cause, although it can be hereditary.
 It can also be caused due to anxiety, substance abuse, menopause, hyperthyroidism or medications such as insulin.

-Several treatments are available, with the most common being targeted treatments that help reduce the activity of sweat glands.
+Several support measures are available, with the most common being targeted treatments that help reduce the activity of sweat glands.

 Your doctor will work with you to choose the most appropriate treatment approach.
 Individual results and suitability may vary.